Nottingham-CTU/Extra-Calculation-Functions/README.md

 * **datalookup( name, param1, param2, ... )**<br>
   supply a lookup name followed by parameters to invoke a REDCap data lookup defined in the module project settings
+  * The behaviour of this function will depend on the defined custom data lookups in the module settings.
 * **ifnull( arg1, arg2, ... )**<br>
   returns the first argument supplied which is not null
+  * e.g. `ifnull( [field1], [field2] )` will return the value of `field1` unless it is empty, in
+    which case it will return the value of `field2`.
 * **randomnumber()**<br>
   returns a cryptographically secure random number between 0 and 1
   * Note that this function will return a different value each time the calculation is run.
 To